-A random matrix is usually dealt with by studying and specifying the characteristics of the associated random vector, obtained by stacking its columns.
+We can analyze a random matrix by studying the characteristics of its associated random vector, which is obtained by stacking the columns of the matrix.

-For example, given a random matrixwe can study its associated vectorizationwhich is a random vector and can be dealt with using all the standard tools usually employed to deal with random vectors.
+For example, given a random matrixwe can study its associated vectorizationwhich is a random vector.

 Another example is a random matrixwhose vectorization is

-Thus, no separate theory is developed to deal with random matrices, and all the theory developed for random vectors applies to random matrices.
+Thus, all the theory developed for random vectors applies to random matrices.

-There is a random martrix whose distribution is very important and is used in various places in probability and statistics.
-It is the Wishart distribution, which has many interesting connections with other distributions such as the Gamma and the multivariate normal.
-You are referred to the lecture on the Wishart distribution for more details.
+Probably, the most important random matrix distribution is the Wishart distribution.
+It is often used in probability and statistics and it has many interesting connections with other distributions such as the Gamma and the multivariate normal.

 Previous entry: Probability space